(Commencement Ceremony and Diploma information is listed at the bottom of the page.)

 Fall term: December 15th

 Note: This mailing address change is only for your diploma(s) to be mailed.
-To officially change your address on file, you must complete an Address Change form, which can be found on the Admissions and Records webpage, and submit it to the Admissions and Records Office at: email@example.com or you may update your address through your WebAdvisor account.
+To officially change your address on file with the college, you must complete an Address Change form, which can be found on the Admissions and Records webpage, and submit it to the Admissions and Records Office at: firstname.lastname@example.org or you may update your address through your WebAdvisor account.

-Note: If you would prefer to pick-up your diploma in person, once the campus is re-opened to the public, please send a request to the Evaluations Office at: firstname.lastname@example.org
+Note: If you would prefer to pick-up your diploma in person, please send a request to the Evaluations Office at: email@example.com

 What if I'm Not Ready to Graduate?